blokks/legacy-docs/src/content/design-your-schedule/using-css-classes.md

 url = "http://browser-support/custom-properties"
 +++

 *CSS variables* are great!
-However, Internet Explorer doesn’t support them.
+However, Internet Explorer does not support them yet.
 So we need a fallback if your visitors are using IE.

 Another option to style your schedule, which is supported by all browsers, is using CSS classes.
 [Changing colors](http://design/colors), [updating sizes](http://design/sizes) and [replacing fonts](http://design/) with CSS classes can be a bit tedious compared to *CSS Variables*.
-But still, easy to achieve.
+But still, relatively easy to achieve.

-<span class='note'>Note: You don’t need to set *CSS variables*, if you use CSS classes as a fallback for IE. All browsers, legacy and modern ones, support classes.</span>
+<span class='note'>Note: You don’t need to set *CSS variables* if you use CSS classes as a fallback for IE. All browsers, legacy and modern ones, support classes.</span>

-<span class='note'>On modern browsers, you can use *CSS variables* together with CSS classes.
+<span class='note'>On modern browsers, you can use *CSS variables* combined with CSS classes.
 It’s impossible to have every property as *CSS variable*.
 See [*blokks-modifiers*](http://configure/blokks#modifiers) and [*data-attributes*](http://configure/blokks#data-atributes) for more styling options.</span>

 <span class='note'>Microsoft Edge support *CSS variables* and is the default browser on Windows 10, Windows Mobile, and Xbox One consoles, replacing Internet Explorer.</span>